The documents below are relevant to employers.

 Hearing Loss Table

-The average decibel loss is to be translated into percentage of compensable hearing loss of each ear according to the attached table.
+A Commission-issued table for determining the compensable percentage of hearing loss.
+The average decibel loss is to be translated into percentage of compensable hearing loss of each ear, according to the calculations in this table.

 Snellen's Chart